Scandinavia Design, official Fritz Hansen retailer

 En

-The PH3½-2½ Floor Lamp is part of the family of PH 3-shade lamps, born during the winter of 1925-26 for an exhibition in Copenhagen.
-In 1926, Poul Henningsen said of this new system: “The real innovation of the PH luminaire is that it produces both glare-free and economical lighting.
-It is quite easy to create glare-free lighting (indirect light or with a thick shade) if a portion of the light can be wasted.
-It is also easy to make very efficient lights if you ignore the fact that they are highly irritating to the eyes.
-But achieving low-cost, glare-free lighting is an art ".
+The PH3½-2½ Floor Lamp is part of the PH family of lamps with 3 shades, born in the winter of 1925-26 for an exhibition in Copenhagen.
+In 1926, Poul Henningsen said of this new system: "The real innovation of the PH luminaire is that it produces light that is both glare-free and economical.

 PH 3½-2½ – Chrome